cspotcode/git-stacked-prs/README.md

         pr-stack/2
 ```

+Git machete understands that:
+- upstream changes should be (recursively) merged into downstreams:
-Git machete understands that any changes to `main` should be merged/rebased into `pr-stack/1`,
+    - anything new on `main` should be merged/rebased into `pr-stack/1`
-and then those changes to `pr-stack/1` should be merged/rebased into `pr-stack/2`.
+    - next, `pr-stack/1` should be merged/rebased into `pr-stack/2`
+- 2x PRs should exist:
+    - one merging `pr-stack/1` into `main`
+    - one merging `pr-stack/2` into `pr-stack/1`.
+This means code review sees
+    only the changes from `pr-stack/2`

 It will (interactively) do all the necessary merging/rebasing and pushing for
 all branches in the DAG.